LinuxEnjoyer420/LinuxEnjoyer420/README.md

 - 👀 I’m interested in Linux obviously
 - 🌱 I’m currently learning Vue
 - 📫 How to reach me: please dont
-- ⚡ Fun fact: MacOS is gebaseerd op Unix
+- ⚡ Fun fact: MacOS is based on the Unix kernel